 Introduction

 We propose to enhance the motivation and learning gains for diverse students in diverse STEM majors in their initial college-level learning experience with computing.
-While improving learning gains is clearly desired concern for motivation is critical for several reasons.
+While improving learning gains is clearly desired, concern for motivation is critical for several reasons.
 First, learning core computing concepts often poses significant cognitive challenges for students in non-computing majors.
 They are asked to learn a new vocabulary and developed new mental frameworks.
-Second, these students have no commitment to the computing discipline and are often uncertain or fearful about, their ability to succeed.
+Second, these students have no commitment to the computing discipline, and are often uncertain or fearful about their ability to succeed.
 While they use computing-enabled devices daily, their image of computing is something of a deeply mysterious and technical nature.
 Developing and sustaining a high level of motivation and engagement is critical to learning for this student population.
 Third, even for computer science majors, motivation is important for retaining students with uncertain commitment to the discipline, especially students from under-represented populations in computing.
-Figure 1 summarizes the technical and pedagogical aspects that we bring to bear to address these issues.
+Figure 1 summarizes the pedagogical principles and technology that we bring to bear on these issues.

-Our approach is to improve motivation by raising the students’ appreciation of the usefulness of their learning and to heighten their sense of self-efficacy.
-Usefulness means that students’ perceive that what they are learning has relevance and importance to something they value.
+Our approach is to improve motivation by raising the students’ appreciation of the usefulness of their learning, and to heighten their sense of self-efficacy.
+Usefulness means that students perceive that what they are learning has relevance and importance to something they value.
 What is valued might relate to their professional or disciplinary objectives (“This learning will help me in my field of work or study”) or to their personal interests (“This learning gives me a deeper understanding of an activity that I care about”).
 The sense of self-efficacy arises when students believe that they are capable of achieving success in their learning.
-A common barrier to self-efficacy is that the material or tools involved in the learning have a gradient that is too steep, causing the students to lose confidence in their ability to succeed.
+A common barrier to self-efficacy is that the material or tools have too steep a learning curve, causing the students to lose confidence in their ability to succeed.

-Improvements in learning gains, the gold standard for all education research, will be improved by better means for sustaining attention and the provision of better feedback.
-The eBook infrastructure that we developed for the computational thinking course allows us analyze the students’ use of the book text.
-It is clear that the students, especially those who are struggling, do not focus attention sufficiently on the text and images provided.
-Our end-of-term dialog with the students has also provided anecdotal evidence that feedback on programming problems is highly valued and is often a stimulus for continued engagement with the problem.
+In addition to the positive effects of better motivation learning gains will be improved by better means for sustaining attention, and the provision of better feedback.
+The eBook infrastructure that we developed for a computational thinking course allowed us to analyze the students’ use of the book text.
+It is clear that students, especially those who are struggling, did not focus attention sufficiently on the text.
+Our end-of-term dialog with students also provided anecdotal evidence that the limited feedback on programming problems currently provided was often a stimulus for continued engagement with the problem and that additional feedback would be highly valued.

 Our approach to creating a sense of usefulness is to provide authentic, real-world learning experiences based on intrinsically realistic data.
 Data is intrinsically realistic if it concerns real-world events (e.g., scientific, economic, or social), is from authoritative sources (e.g., government agencies, social media), and is of genuine scale and complexity (not a “toy” version).
 We use data that is big, real time, and/or geo-located.
 Intrinsically realistic data raises the level of student motivation by engaging students in authentic experiences [1-3].
-A potential problem with this approach is the difficulty that is typically encountered when handling such data.
-This work extends an existing framework, Corgis [REF] we have created for scaffolding big data and real-time data accessto allow easier generation and curation of data resources by teachers, and eas use for learners.
+Potential problems with this approach are the difficulties of scale and complexity of such data.
+To address these difficulties we propose to extend an existing framework, Corgis [REF], which we have created for scaffolding big data and real-time data access.
+The extensions allow easier generation and curation of data resources by teachers, and easier use by learners.
 While we are not the first to use realistic data to increase student motivation [1, 4], Corgis is unique in its ability to provide such real data experiences at the introductory level.